 Paid traffic refers to visitors who land on your website by clicking on ads that you have set up and that you pay to run.
-Also known as Pay Per Click ads, they cost you every time someone clicks.
+Also known as Google PPC Ads, they cost you every time someone clicks.

 SEO is a set of different tactics that you can use to optimise your website for better rankings and help your customers find you through organic Google searches.

 Your main goal should be to rank as high as possible in Google search so that you’re among the top search results that appear before your potential customers’ eyes when they’re looking for their next vacation.

 For example, 75% of people never even bother to scroll to the second page of search results, which means that you’ve only got a 25% chance to be noticed if your website doesn’t pop up among the top 10 search results.